yusuke-dna/cadnano-tools/README.md

 - `crossover_report_autobreak.csv` is equivalent file of domain_report but after autobreak.
 - `domain_report_autobreak.csv` is equivalent file of domain_report but after autobreak.
 - `domain_report_temp.csv` is temporal file to be used in autobreak script.

+### Staple Optimisation Workflow with Seeding Domain Tracer

+_Updated 2023-09-17_

+**SAVE intermediate file every step**
+1. Run the script and review coloured staples by opening `output_autobreak.json` from cadnano2.
+The goal is to make all staples blue (or cyan).
+2. If loop exists, break them and run the script again to make all strands coloured.
+(I recommend introducing one break in one of short domain)
+3. Correct yellow strands (too short)
+4. Review crossover frequency (`crossover_report_autobreak.csv`) to make sure all adjacent helices pair has crossovers
+5. Correct red strands in high restriction area (edge, modifying sites etc) by removing excess crossovers or relocate crossovers. `crossover_report_autobreak.csv` let you know which strands has enough crossover, while `domain_report_autobreak.csv` tells which part of domain should be extended by removing crossover.
+6. Correct rest red strands and magenta strand by EFFICIENTLY removing excess crossovers or relocate crossovers. `crossover_report_autobreak.csv` and `domain_report_autobreak` support this step.
+Repeat rearranging crossover and running the script, until all staples become blue or cyan.
+7. At the end, review again if all adjacent helices have crossover in proper frequency (`crossover_report_autobreak.csv`).

 ## Seeding Domain Tracer